kgrid-demos/cpic-demo/readme.md

 * A new version of CPIC-Kit is avaliable.
   You can download at https://github.com/kgrid-demos/cpic-kit/releases/download/v1.1.0/cpic-kit.zip

+Starting KGrid CPIC Kit
+...
 ```

+Changes in the library, activator and the CPIC knowledge objects can be update by running ```npm install```

+Changes to the CPIC Kit itself will require that you download a new cpic-kit.zip file. the example below
+depicts the _KGrid Assets Status_ when you need to download a new cpic-kit.zip.

 ## Development
 For CPIC Kit developers we have outlined the tools and techniques used to code, test and publish